honghaojia/LLM-Fuzz/README.md

 ### note

-- You have to replace your LLM API before run LLM-Fuzz.
+- You have to replace your LLM API Key before run LLM-Fuzz.

 - If you have any questions ,please email to honghaojia@cug.edu.com